Abell S1063

 Abell S1063 is a cluster of galaxies located in the constellation Grus.
-This behemoth collection of galaxies lying 4.5 billion light-years from Earth dominates the scene.
-Looking more closely, this dense collection of heavy galaxies is surrounded by glowing streaks of light, and these warped arcs are the true object of interest: faint galaxies from the Universe’s distant past.
+The collection of galaxies lying 4.5 billion light-years from Earth dominates the scene.
+Abell S1063 is surrounded by glowing streaks of light which are faint galaxies from the beginning of the universe.

 Before the James Webb Space Telescope researched the cluster, Abell S1063 was previously observed by the NASA/ESA Hubble Space Telescope’s Frontier Fields program.
-It features a strong gravitational lens: the galaxy cluster is so massive that the light of distant galaxies aligned behind it is bent around it, creating the warped arcs that we see here.
+The galaxy cluster creates a gravitational lens and distorts galaxies behind it as a result of its gravity.
 Like a glass lens, it focuses the light from these faraway galaxies.
 The resulting images, albeit distorted, are both bright and magnified – enough to be observed and studied.
-This was the aim of Hubble’s observations, using the galaxy cluster as a magnifying glass to investigate the early Universe.
+This was the aim of Hubble’s observations, using the galaxy cluster as a magnifying glass to investigate the early universe.

 This image is what’s known as a deep field – a long exposure of a single area of the sky, collecting as much light as possible to draw out the most faint and distant galaxies that don’t appear in ordinary images.
 With 9 separate snapshots of different near-infrared wavelengths of light, totaling around 120 hours of observation time and aided by the magnifying effect of gravitational lensing, this is Webb’s deepest gaze on a single target to date.
-Focusing such observing power on a massive gravitational lens, like Abell S1063, therefore has the potential to reveal some of the very first galaxies formed in the early Universe.
+Focusing such observing power on a massive gravitational lens, like Abell S1063, therefore has the potential to reveal some of the very first galaxies formed in the early universe.